How to get a car loan with bad credit

 - Shop around to find the best deal on an auto loan for your budget and credit score.

 Getting approved for a car loan from a traditional lender with a low credit score can be challenging.
-And while the average interest rate for a new car is 6.73 percent, borrowers with bad credit qualified for an average rate of 12.85 percent — or higher.
+And while the average interest rate for a new car was 6.84 percent in the second quarter of 2024, borrowers with bad credit qualified for an average rate of 13.18 percent.
+Used auto loan rates were even higher, sitting at 21.55 percent in the same period.

-In addition, lenders are tightening lending requirements.
-That makes it even trickier for bad-credit borrowers to secure an auto loan, let alone get a good rate.
+In addition to high rates, lenders are tightening their eligibility requirements.
+This can make it more difficult for borrowers with bad credit to secure an auto loan, let alone get a good rate.

-Although it will take more work to find a good loan, you don’t have to settle for a high-cost loan from a buy here, pay here dealer.
-With a little legwork, you can find the best bad-credit car loans for your financial situation.
+Although it will take more work to find a competitive auto loan, you don’t have to settle for a high-cost loan from a buy here, pay here dealer.
+With a little legwork, you can find the best bad credit car loans for your financial situation.

 - Not making your payments on time.

-- Spending a high proportion of your available monthly credit.
+- Using a high proportion of your available monthly credit.

 - Having a short credit history.